Jaclyn Victor: 2010–2019

 Jaclyn wanted a change in her musical direction and in 2012, she signed a recording agreement with "KRU Music", a progressive independent label.
 Through this label, Jaclyn Victor released 3 successful singles namely "Sebelah Jiwaku", "Jagalah Diri" and "Ikut Rentakku", produced and written by Malaysia's prolific singer-songwriter-producer Edry Abdul Halim.
-In early of 2014, once again Jaclyn Victor won for The Best Vocal in Anugerah Juara Lagu 28 through her song, Ikut Rentakku beating other performers including Azlan & The Typewriter and Hafiz Suip.She recorded a rock track "Shine" with Beat The System and won VIMA Song of the Year.
+In early of 2014, once again Jaclyn Victor won for The Best Vocal in Anugerah Juara Lagu 28 through her song, Ikut Rentakku beating other performers including Azlan and The Typewriter and Hafiz Suip.
+She recorded a rock track "Shine" with Beat The System and won VIMA Song of the Year.

 In July 2014, Victor continued her contract with KRU Music and released her English EP entitled "Unleashed" in September 2014.
 Jaclyn promoted the album in Los Angeles in a one-week tour, performing live shows and attending TV and radio interviews.
 She performed in Istana Budaya for a James Bond musical tribute entitled The Licence To Thrill: A Bond Concert in September 2014.
 The concert features West End stars David Shannon and Simon Bailey and local singers, Salamiah Hassan and Nikki Palikat.

 In 2015, Jaclyn Victor released the Malay version of her song "Sweeter than a dream" entitled "Seindah Mimpi" as a single.
 In early 2016, she performed as a guest artist in Stadium Negara alongside Siti Nurhaliza for her concert, Dato' Siti Nurhaliza & Friends Concert, as a celebration of the latter 20th anniversary in music industry.

 In early 2017, Jaclyn performed at the Anugerah Juara Lagu as an Opening Act.
 In summer 2017, she released a collaborative song with Siti Nordiana titled "Nisan Cinta" and another collaborative song with Hafiz Quip titled "Aku Negaraku" as a Merdeka song.
 Victor performed at the 2017 SEA Games after two days of giving birth to her second child.

 In early 2018, Jaclyn Victor received an Anugerah Ikon Muzik (Music Icon award).
 In August 2018, she appeared as a guest judge and also performed at the Big Stage 2018 organized by Astro.
 Jaclyn performed the iconic Bohemian Rhapsody song with finalist Pasya at the Grand Finale of Mentor 7 in December 2018.

 In early 2019, Jaclyn Victor competed as a finalist for the 6th time at Anugerah Juara Lagu through the song Nisan Cinta with Siti Nordiana.
 She also did an opening performance at the 30th Festival Filem Malaysia.
 In April 2019, Jaclyn released a collaborative song titled "Keep Flying" with Sasi The don, Caprice and Alvin Chong for Malaysian Airlines.